civo/terraform-provider-civo/docs/resources/instance.md

 * `public_ip_requiered` - This should be either `create` or `none`.
 * `network_id` - This will be the ID of the network.
 * `template` - The ID for the template to used to build the instance.
+* `disk_image` - The ID for the disk image to use to build the instance.
 * `initial_user` - The name of the initial user created on the server.
 * `notes` - The notes of the instance.
 * `sshkey_id` - The ID SSH.